IEE-ULB research projects

 The study of the European Union is a core ambition of the transversal research agenda at the ULB, a university located at the heart of the EU.
 At the centre of this cross-departmental research on the EU lies the IEE-ULB.

-In terms of research, the project will integrate the various disciplinary researchers along a common research theme centred on European solidarity mechanisms.
-A series of collective milestones and deliverables will bind up to 50 researchers and academics in a common research agenda.
+In terms of research, the project integrated the various disciplinary researchers along a common research theme centred on European solidarity mechanisms.

 Academic added value is to be created through synergies and clear research work programmes involving the lead EU studies experts from across the ULB.
 The integration and interdisciplinary dialogue needed for original research on the EU is built on the project’s core research puzzle, namely controversies facing European solidarity mechanisms.